I.T.A.L.Y.

 I.T.A.L.Y.: I Trust and Love You is a 2008 Philippine romantic comedy film directed by Mark A. Reyes.
 It stars Jolina Magdangal, Dennis Trillo and Rufa Mae Quinto.
 The film was filmed in three different continents: Asia, Europe and Africa.
-The movie was produced by GMA Pictures.

 The film was slated to be released in Europe on the same day of its Philippine premiere of August 6, 2008, but was moved to September 17, 2008.
 The movie earned ₱13.2 million on its opening week.
 Its total theatrical gross is ₱103,709,311.00 million.

 Plot

 Destiny.
 Is it beyond our control?
 Or do we make our own?
 These questions and other musings about the past and the future set the tone as we sail into the year's most anticipated film about love and life.

 Six people are brought together on a seven-day cruise that will change their lives forever: